hypemarks/tintjs/README.md

 Views can use custom templates to render the data.
 Our templating system makes this easy.
 Just do the following:

-1. Define a template using mustache.js syntax, and add it to your page as a <script> tag.
+1. Define a template using mustache.js syntax, and either put it on the page in a script tag, or host it somewhere with jsonp enabled
-2. Associate it with a view using the _Tint.Utils.template_ function
+2. Associate it with a view using the identifier or the URL to your template

 ```javascript
 <!-- 1. defining a custom template -->